Sleep ScienceFeb 16, 20266 min read

 Most sleep apps follow a simple formula: track your sleep, generate a score, show a chart.
 The implicit message is "here's your number — figure out the rest."
 But a score without context is noise.
 Knowing you scored 72 doesn't tell you why, and it definitely doesn't tell you what to do differently today.

 This is the fundamental gap in most sleep technology.
 Measurement without actionable guidance leaves users feeling informed but helpless — a recipe for anxiety, not improvement.
+What makes it worse is that the measurements themselves are far from perfect — understanding how accurate sleep trackers really are can help you let go of score obsession.

 "Sleep score: 78.
 Now what?"